decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 {% endraw %}

 To create an animated sprite, use texture mapping to change the selected regions of a same texture that holds all the frames.

-To work with animated sprites, you can install and use the [Decentraland sprite helpers](https://github.com/decentraland/dcl-sprites) node package.
-Read documentation on how to use it in the provided link.

 #### Transparent materials